PsychVault

 • overclaiming the evidence base instead of being clear that the field is promising but still early.

 When these mistakes happen, the problem is usually not the game.
 It is a mismatch between clinical intention, platform knowledge, and the practical setup needed to hold the work safely.
+Clinicians using video games in therapy are accountable for both the clinical frame and the platform they have chosen to work inside.

 The IT reality nobody talks about